Runtime Values

 ${record:value(JDBCConnectionString)}

-You can use parameters to represent any stage or pipeline property that allows the use of the StreamSets expression language, including properties that display as checkboxes, drop-down menus, or lists.
+You can use parameters to represent any stage or pipeline property that allows the use of the IBM StreamSets expression language, including properties that display as checkboxes, drop-down menus, or lists.
 You can also use a parameter in a connection property.
 In addition, you can call a parameter in the code developed for a scripting processor.

 If you call a parameter from a property that conditionally displays child properties, all child properties display so that you can configure valid values for all dependent properties.